2703roy/LineraOrchestrator_XFighterZone/README.md

 The orchestrator supports both:
-Localnet mode — builds and runs linera net up locally Testnet Conway mode — set UseRemoteTestnet = true to connect directly to Linera’s public Conway testnet All other parameters (wallet, storage, keystore) can remain empty if using remote mode — the orchestrator will auto-fetch them when available.
+Localnet mode — builds and runs linera net up locally Testnet Conway mode — set UseRemoteTestnet = true to connect directly to Linera’s public Conway testnet Other parameters (wallet, storage, keystore) can remain empty in remote mode — the orchestrator auto-fetches them when needed.

 ---